-Stage, Process, Status Action Documentation In charge Time a georeferencing platform such as Google Maps).
-Approval of the formulation The VPCE technical team reviews Formulation approval form.
-Technical team.
-3 business days.
-PCEM publication compliance with requirements.
+Stage, Process, Status Action Documentation In charge Time publication technical team reviews compliance with requirements.
 Initial review of no double counting.
 Technical team.
 1 business day.

-Result: PCEM in Formulated status and published on the registry platform.
+ormulated status and published on the registry platform.

-3.2 Public comments to the PCEM
+3.2 Public comments to the project

-Once the formulation is approved, the public comment period of the PCEM starts on the Cercarbono website, which links to the PCEM file on the registry platform.
+Once the formulation is approved, the public comment period of the project starts on the Cercarbono website, which links to the project file on the registry platform.
 This stage remains open for 30 calendar days.

-After the public comment period is over, the VPCE collects all comments received and generates a compiled document which becomes part of the PCEM file in Cercarbono and EcoRegistry and is available to the validating VVB.
-The VPCE may take actions as required, depending on the nature of the comments received.
+After the public comment period is over, the programme collects all comments received and generates a compiled document which becomes part of the project file in EcoRegistry and is available to the validating VVB.
+The programme may take actions as required, depending on the nature of the comments received.
 The procedure for this step is presented in Table 2.